fortran-lang/fortran-lang.org/source/learn/quickstart/arrays_strings.md

 end program allocatable
 ```

-{% include note.html content="Allocatable local arrays are deallocated automatically
+Allocatable local arrays are deallocated automatically
-when they go out of scope." %}
+when they go out of scope.

 ## Character strings